NLPGuide/nlpguide.github.io/rfp/index.md

 (What to do about images?)

 Given a research paper, generate a blog post
+Given a blog post, generate a research paper

 Given a question on StackExchange, generate an answer or comment